UNDERGROUND STORAGE TANK PROGRAM

 A. Report Descriptions

-• “No Further Action Letter Request” – A letter or report requesting “No Further Action” by LAFD which was not generated by specific action or project permit work (Will be charged fee for services.
+- “No Further Action Letter Request” – A letter or report requesting “No Further Action” by LAFD which was not generated by specific action or project permit work (Applicable fees will apply.
 See current plan check fee rates).